 Azurette is a combination hormone birth control pill that when taken correctly is highly effective at preventing pregnancy.
 Azurette contains two hormones, progestin desogestrel) and estrogen (ethinyl estradiol), that regulate your menstrual cycle.

 In addition to helping prevent pregnancy, Azurette also has a number of positive side effects.
 It can make your periods lighter, less painful, and more regular, treat acne, and decrease your risk for ovarian cysts.
+Our team at Nurx can prescribe Azurette for as low as $0 with insurance or as little as $15 without insurance.

 How Does Azurette Work?